oliverklee/ext-phpunit/Documentation/UsersManual/Installation/Index.rst

 - ALTER

-If you would like to use a local PHPUnit package installed via Composer, please make sure you have installed all necessary packages.
-Please add at least "phpunit/phpunit", "phpunit/phpunit-selenium" and "mikey179/vfsStream".
+If you would like to use a different PHPUnit version, make sure you install TYPO3 and the phpunit extension via composer and specify the desired PHPUnit version in your root composer.json file.
-This is necessary to avoid problems with the PHPUnit and Composer autoloader.